AA8020/Software-Testing-Portfolio/03-API_Testing/JSONPlaceholder/README.md

 # JSONPlaceholder – CRUD API Testing

 ## 📌 Overview
-This folder contains API testing work using [JSONPlaceholder](https://jsonplaceholder.typicode.com/), a public mock REST API for **CRUD operations** on resources like posts, comments, users, and todos.
+This project showcases my ability to test APIs using [JSONPlaceholder](https://jsonplaceholder.typicode.com/), a public mock REST API for practicing **CRUD operations**.
+It demonstrates how I approach both **manual and automated API validation**, and how I document results in a clear, professional format.

 ---